BendRJ/BendRJ/README.md

 ## 👋 Hi, I’m Joerg (or George)

 I’m an **analytics engineer** passionate about building scalable and elegant solutions.
-I enjoy working across the data stack — from efficient ETL jobs to experimenting with APIs —
+I enjoy working across the entire data stack — from efficient ETL jobs to experimenting with APIs —
-and I’m always curious about emerging technologies and data-driven design.
+and I’m always curious about emerging technologies, data-driven design and automation.

 ---
 - ⚙️ Currently working with FastAPI, PostgreSQL, and MCPs and Agentic Frameworks